isomorphic-software/smartclient-docs/classes/TestFunctionResult.md

 ### Description
 If the formula or summary format caused a JavaScript error, this contains the JavaScript error text.

 ### Groups

-- formulaFields

-**Flags**: IRW

----
-## Attr: TestFunctionResult.failedGeneration

-### Description
-Set to true if there is a syntax error in the formula or summary being checked.

-When set to true, [TestFunctionResult.errorText](#attr-testfunctionresulterrortext) contains the exception message.

-### Groups